-TLC submissions should describe an innovative teaching technique or curriculum innovation and explain how the session will promote engagement amongst TLC participants.
+TLC submissions should describe an innovative teaching technique or curriculum innovation and explain how the session will promote interaction and engagement amongst TLC participants.
 Synchronous and asynchronous submissions will be assessed based on engagement potential, interest to participants, and innovation.
-Synchronous sessions must also show evidence of a high level of interactivity with participants.
+Synchronous sessions (both virtual-only and on-site hybrid) must also show evidence of a high level of interactivity with participants.
 Asynchronous sessions may include process-oriented sessions, reports on teaching tool effectiveness, and descriptions of teaching innovations or resources.

 Please follow the guidelines and formatting instructions below when writing your proposal.
 Please note that submissions will NOT be reviewed if these guidelines and instructions are not met.

 The title of the presentation (in Title Case)

 The Academy-assigned 5-digit submission number

 Identification of one or more categories that apply to the proposal (see list of "Submission Categories for the 2022 TLC@AOM Conference" listed above)

 Identification of preference for: (1) synchronous virtual-only format, (2) asynchronous (on-demand) format, and/or (3) hybrid (synchronous live-streamed and on-site).
 Please note that requesting a preference does not ensure that an accepted submission will be assigned to the requested format.

 Preferred allotment of time for session (synchronous as 30 or 60 minutes, asynchronous as 20 to 40 minutes)